offbyone/ideas/content/old/projects/projects-in-the-pipe.md

 Of course, the parser thing is a big stumbling block -- it requires learning things that i've never had to deal with before, so i'm looking forward to dealing with it as it goes.

-Yeah, i know this sort of thing is dull to most of you\...
+Yeah, i know this sort of thing is dull to most of you...
 But i like it.